McShelby/hugo-theme-relearn/exampleSite/content/showcase/_index.en.md

 ## [GoboLinux Wiki](https://wiki.gobolinux.org/) by NEONsys.org

-A Linux distribution documentation with customized CSS and the inspiration for the theme's Neon variant.
+A Linux distribution wiki with customized CSS and the inspiration for the theme's Neon variant.

 ![GoboLinux image](gobolinux.png?width=60pc)